rgwoodiii/collaboration_and_competition_maddpg/Report.md

 MADDPG also uses four different neural networks; rather than just an actor and a critic, this algorithm uses what is called a local actor as well as a target actor, and similarly for the agent; a local agent and a target agent.

-Each training step the experience (state, action, action_other_agent, reward, next state, next_state_other_agent) the two agents gained was stored.
+The experience is stored at each training step.
+Each subsequent training step learns from a random sample of the stored experience.
-Then every training step the agent learned from a random sample from the stored experience.
-The actor tries to estimate the optimal policy by using the estimated state-action values from the critic while critic tries to estimate the optimal q-value function and learns by using a normal q-learning approach.
-Using this approach one gains the benefits of value based and policy based methods at the same time.
-By giving the critic access to the action of the other player the learning process gets stabilized without requiring to give the additional information to the actor which is the only network required for acting after the agent was trained successfully.
+Per actor-crotic methods, the actor attempts to identify the optimal policy by estimating the state-action function from the critic and the critic estimate the optimal q-value function.

 ### hyper-parameters
 The following hyperparameters were used: